MLDN645 Capstone Project: Applying EF in Varying Educational Contexts

 Assignment and Grading Specifications

-14 points – Proposal is fully described and includes a rationale; length is 2 pages and it is double spaced
+- 14 points: Proposal is fully described and includes a rationale; length is two pages and it is double spaced

-0 – 5 points – Proposal is not fully described, does not contain a rationale, is not 2 pages in length, and is not double spaced.
+- 0 – 5 points: Proposal is not fully described, does not contain a rationale, is not two pages in length, and is not double spaced

 An annotated bibliography is a list of citations for various books, articles, and other sources on a topic.
 The annotated bibliography looks like a Reference page but includes an annotation after each source cited.
 An annotation is a short summary and critical evaluation of a source.

-10-page, double spaced paper or a PowerPoint presentation, or other format, as approved by the instructor.
-Project should include: rationale, literature review, description, desired outcomes/impact, timeline, assessment plan
+Ten-page, double spaced paper or a PowerPoint presentation, or other format, as approved by the instructor.
+Project should include: rationale, literature review, description, desired outcomes/impact, timeline, assessment plan.

 Note: The instructor reserves the right to make changes to the syllabus as needed.